haseeb557/Financial-Data-Parser/README.md

 # Financial Data Parser

 A Python system for parsing, analyzing, and storing structured financial data from Excel files.
-Built for extensibility, data intelligence, and clean reporting — ideal for banking, ledger management, and financial audits.
+Built for extensibility, data intelligence, and clean reporting.
+This is ideal for banking, ledger management, and financial audits.

 ---